GitHub's Fastest-Growing AI Repos This Week Are All Agent Frameworks

 This is why the BigQuery agent repos are growing so fast.
 Companies are realizing that their $200K/year data analysts spend 70% of their time on work that a well-configured agent can handle in seconds.
 Not the strategic thinking.
 The routine monitoring, anomaly detection, and report generation that eats up entire teams' calendars.

-Now, a word of caution.
-Another Reddit commenter brought up the OSWorld benchmark -- agents scoring 72.5% on computer-use tasks.
-That sounds close to human-level until you realize the benchmark tasks are curated.
-They're the tasks researchers selected because they're well-defined and measurable.
+The benchmark tasks are the ones researchers selected because they're well-defined and measurable.
 Real-world computer use is messy, ambiguous, and full of edge cases that benchmarks don't capture.
 We're making genuine progress, but let's not confuse benchmark scores with production readiness across all domains.

 The agents that are actually working in production right now are narrowly scoped.
 They do one thing well.
 Monitor a data pipeline and alert when something breaks.
 Track competitor pricing and flag changes.
 Manage a Telegram channel and respond to customer questions using a knowledge base.
 The generalist agent that replaces a human employee is still mostly theoretical.
 The specialist agent that handles a specific workflow is shipping today.